sol-sk/GIT_Obsidian/Periodic Notes/CPSC 430 Essay 11 Outline.md

 The social contract relies on compromise in order to ensure the greatest protection of each individual's rights.
 Businesses do not have a negative right to use their property in any way they want; there are regulations in place that ensure public wellbeing, for instance, on building maintenance and commercial versus residential zoning.

 Rawl's example of the difference principle: income tax system
-- Taxing corporate office for empty offices benefits the less advantaged by pushing the real
+- Taxing corporate office for empty offices benefits the less advantaged by pushing the real estate mark